 Last but not least, let’s talk about the holy grail of waste-free bathroom products: the diva cup.
 I finally took the plunge when my brother’s girlfriend mentioned she would also like to try it and couldn’t I just order two.

 I have only had one period since I bought it and I think it will definitely take me a few more tries to get the hang of it fully.
 But I am determined because what a game changer that thing is!
 Mind you, it is definitely not for shy women – you really need to get up close with yourself and your insides… For now, I travel with both, cup and tampons because I reckon every tampon not used is better.

 Spending a lot of time in and underwater, products that are reef friendly are quite important to me.
 Oils, chemicals and all the bits you find in a lot of sunscreen and hair products tend to damage our reefs once they get into the water.
 Hawaii recently made news for becoming the first state to ban reef-unfriendly sunscreen and judging by the reactions it is a topic that not many people are aware of unless you are a scuba diver.

-Other mermaids will know that hair products are a similar issue but a must if you spend the better part of your day in salt water and don't want to look like medusa afterward.
-An easy and cost-effective solution: coconut oil and a good tangle teaser brush.
+For an upcoming Maldives liveaboard, I bought Biotherm’s Waterlover sunscreen and I absolute love it as well as Sun Bum 3 in 1 conditioner.
+Other mermaids will know that hair products are a similar issue but a must if you spend the better part of your day in salt water and don’t want to look like medusa afterward.
+An easy and cost-effective solution: coconut oil and a tangle teezer.

 8. Safe water & electricity